DHTMLX/docs-diagram/docs/api/cell_manager/getsubheadercellindex_method.md

 ### Parameters

-- `subheaderId: string` - the id of the subheader of a swimlane
+- `subheaderId` - (required) the id of the subheader of a swimlane

 ### Returns

 The index of the cell.
+The count of the index starts from 0

 ### Example